nix-per/Desis_Assignment-4/README.md

 ## DESCRIPTION:

-The assignment consisted of subdivisions among questions on the basis of the topics they were concerned with.
+The assignment consisted of C++ problems with subdivisions among questions on the basis of the topics they were concerned with.

 Hence, the solution has also been presented in a similar fashion.